WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

           schedule_interval='*/5 * * * *',  # Run every 5 minutes
           dagrun_timeout=timedelta(seconds=120))

+You can also pass in presents into the `schedule_interval`, including:

+* `None` - don't schedule, use for "externally triggered" DAGs
+* `@once` - schedule once and only once
+* `@hourly` - run once an hour at the beginning of the hour
+* `@daily` - run once a day at midnight

+etc.

+#### How DAG schedule runs

+The airflow scheduler monitors all tasks and all DAGs, triggering the task instances whose dependencies have been met.

+If you run a DAG on a `schedule_interval` of one day, then the run stamped `2016-01-01` will trigger after `2016-01-01T23:59`.
+This means that the job instance is started once the period it covers has ended.

+It's very important to note: The scheduler runs your job one __schedule_interval__ AFTER the start date, at the END of the period.

 ### Operators

 __Operators__ describe _HOW_ to run a workflow, with `Operators` determining what actually gets done.
 Operators describe a single task in a workflow, with rommon operators including:

 * `BashOperator` - run a bash command
 * `PythonOperator` - call python code
 * `EmailOperator` - to send email
 * `HTTPOperator` - send an HTTP Request